kxxdev/Alma-Discord-Bot/README.md

 # Installation Instructions

-To set up the bot, you need to add a `tokens.json` file to the Config folder.
+To set up the bot, you need to add a `tokens.json` file to the **Config folder**.
 This file contains sensitive information that allows your bot to connect to **Discord and MongoDB**.
 The structure of this file is as follows:

 ```
 {
   "PRODUCTION": {
     "GUILD_ID": "YOUR_GUILD_ID",
     "DISCORD_TOKEN": "YOUR_BOT_TOKEN",
-    "MONGODB_TOKEN": "YOUR_MONGODB_TOKEN"
+    "MONGODB_TOKEN": "mongodb+srv://CLUSTER_NAME:PASSWORD@cluster0.re9fg.mongodb.net/DATABASE_NAME"
   },

   "DEVELOPMENT": {
     "GUILD_ID": "YOUR_TESTGUILD_ID",
-    "DISCORD_TOKEN": "YOUR_TEST_BOT_ID",
+    "DISCORD_TOKEN": "YOUR_TEST_BOT_TOKEN",
-    "MONGODB_TOKEN": "YOUR_TESTMONGODB_TOKEN"
+    "MONGODB_TOKEN": "mongodb+srv://CLUSTER_NAME:PASSWORD@cluster0.re9fg.mongodb.net/DATABASETEST_NAME"
   }
 }
 ```